 - Copies of After Francesco may be purchased at Fitger’s Bookstore.

 The Workshop is $10 for members of Lake Superior Writers and $15 for non-members.
-You are encouraged to register in advance.
-Tickets may also be purchased at the door.

 If you’d like to become a member of Lake Superior Writers, click here to join!

 Brian Malloy is the author of The Year of Ice (St. Martin’s Press), Brendan Wolf (St. Martin’s Press), and Twelve Long Months (Scholastic).
 His new novel, After Francesco (Kensington) is an Oprah Magazine “most anticipated” book of 2021, and a featured Publishers Marketplace Buzz Book for 2021.
 His books have been a New York Times “new and notable title,” a Booklist Editors’ Choice for best of the year, and a Book Sense pick.
 He has taught creative writing at Emerson College, Minnesota Correctional Facility – Lino Lakes, Quatrefoil Library, Rainbow Health, and the University of Minnesota.
 You can learn more about Brian and his writing career on his website, malloywriter.com.

 After Francesco has received a Star rating in Library Journal.